timdiels/soylent-recipes/docs/developer_documentation.rst

 - Nutrient differences are weighted: (from largest to smallest weight):

   - nutrients with a non-zero min and/or max
-  - nutrients with a target
   - nutrients appearing in minimize

   Not being in range of `[min, max]` leads to a recipe being rejected, making these nutrients important to have more weight; such that foods are more quickly considered different enough to warrant trying each of them.
-  Nutrients with a target can't cause a recipe to be rejected.
-Nutrients only appearing in minimize should be avoided, but we haven't yet determined when they actually become harmful (no max).
+  Nutrients appearing in minimize can't cause a food to be rejected; those nutrients should be avoided, but we haven't yet determined when they actually become harmful (no max).

 - Nutrient values are interpreted relative to the nutrition target:

-  - If nutrient has a target: ``/= target``
   - If nutrient has a non-zero min and max: ``/= avg(min, max)``
   - If nutrient has only a non-zero min: ``/= min``
   - If nutrient has only a non-zero max: ``/= max``
   - If nutrient only appears in minimize: normalise values to lie in range of ``[0, weight]``.
 (TODO minimize weights should sum to 1 and be >0)

-  E.g. if `nutrient1` has a target of 1 and `nutrient2` has a target of 10, a
-  difference of 1 in `nutrient1` will count 10 times as much as a difference of 1 in `nutrient2`
+  E.g. if `nutrient1` has a pseudo target of 1 and `nutrient2` has a pseudo target of 10, a difference of 1 in `nutrient1` will count 10 times as much as a difference of 1 in `nutrient2`

 Formally, the distance function is defined as::